It is a rare disease.

-Localized scleroderma is characterized by inflammation and thickening of the skin by excessive deposition of collagen.
+Localized Scleroderma is characterized by inflammation and thickening of the skin by excessive collagen deposition.

-Relatively mild, only a few areas of the body are affected – usually the skin or muscles.
-Localized scleroderma rarely becomes systemic, internal organs are usually not affected.
+Relatively mild, only a few body areas are affected – usually the skin or muscles.
+Localized Scleroderma rarely becomes systemic; internal organs are generally not affected.

-Classified as a form of localized scleroderma, it usually involves isolated patches of hardened skin of different sizes, shapes and colors that can disappear and return at any time.
+Classified as a form of localized Scleroderma, it usually involves isolated patches of hardened skin of different sizes, shapes, and colors that can disappear and return.
 There is no involvement of internal organs.

-It most commonly appears on the arms, legs, or forehead, although it is possible that linear scleroderma occurs in other areas.
-It usually appears in childhood, linear scleroderma can affect the growth of the extremities.
+It most commonly appears on the arms, legs, or forehead, although linear Scleroderma may occur in other areas.
+It usually appears in childhood; linear Scleroderma can affect the growth of the extremities.

-Systemic sclerosis is a multi-system autoimmune disease that produces fibrosis (development of scar tissue), vascular damage and abnormal growth of connective tissue in many parts of the body including muscles and joints.
+Systemic sclerosis is a multi-system autoimmune disease that produces fibrosis (development of scar tissue), vascular damage, and abnormal connective tissue growth in many body parts, including muscles and joints.

-These abnormalities lead to the breakdown of skin, subcutaneous tissue, muscles and internal organs such as the heart, lungs, kidneys and intestinal tract.
+These abnormalities lead to skin breakdown, subcutaneous tissue, muscles, and internal organs such as the heart, lungs, kidneys, and intestinal tract.

-In diffuse scleroderma, more areas of the skin swell.
-It is more likely that the skin of the arms, legs and trunk is involved.
+In diffuse Scleroderma, more areas of the skin swell.
+It is more likely that the skin of the arms, legs, and trunk are involved.

 This means that there are more areas of skin involved and thickened, but there is a high degree of variability among patients.

-Tight skin makes it difficult to bend fingers, hands and other joints.
-Sometimes there is inflammation of the joints, tendons and muscles.
-Tight skin on the face can reduce the size of a person’s mouth and make good dental care a very complicated task.
+Tight skin makes it difficult to bend fingers, hands, and other joints.
+Sometimes there is inflammation of the joints, tendons, and muscles.
+Tight skin on the face can reduce the size of a person’s mouth and make good dental care a highly complex task.

-The skin can lose or gain pigment; Coloring skin areas of light or dark tones.
+The skin can lose or gain pigment, Coloring skin areas with light or dark tones.
 Some people lose hair on the tips, sweat less, and develop dry skin due to skin damage.

-Diffuse scleroderma can have an associated involvement of internal organs such as the gastrointestinal tract, heart, lungs or kidneys.
-The degree of involvement of the organs is very variable: some do not receive any damage and other organs of the patient can be seriously affected.
+Diffuse Scleroderma can have an associated involvement of internal organs such as the gastrointestinal tract, heart, lungs, or kidneys.
+The degree of the participation of the organs is very variable: some do not receive any damage, and other organs of the patient can be seriously affected.

-In some cases, limited scleroderma can also affect the digestive tract, lungs or heart.
-In general, it develops slowly over the years.
+In some cases, limited Scleroderma can also affect the digestive tract, lungs, or heart.
+In general, it has developed slowly over the years.

-Limited scleroderma is also known as CREST syndrome.
-“CREST” (in English) is the acronym for the following conditions that occur in limited sclerosis: calcinosis, Raynaud’s phenomenon, esophageal dysfunction, sclerodactyly and elangiectasia.
+Limited Scleroderma is also known as CREST syndrome.
+“CREST” (in English) is the acronym for the following conditions in limited sclerosis: calcinosis, Raynaud’s phenomenon, esophageal dysfunction, sclerodactyly, and telangiectasia.

-Limited scleroderma means that only limited areas of the skin are thick; Usually only the fingers and / or the face.
-Limited scleroderma is the mildest form of scleroderma.
+Limited Scleroderma means that only restricted areas of the skin are thick, Usually only the fingers and the face.
+Limited Scleroderma is the mildest form of Scleroderma.

-It is more common among Caucasians than other populations.
-Each person with scleroderma is different and has a different pattern of symptoms.
-CREST syndrome is a type of limited scleroderma.
+It is more common among Caucasians than in other populations.
+Each person with Scleroderma is different and has a different pattern of symptoms.
+CREST syndrome is a type of limited Scleroderma.
 CREST (in English) means the following:

-- C (calcinosis) is for calcium deposits under the skin and in tissues.
+- C (calcinosis) is for calcium deposits under the skin and tissues.

 - E is for esophageal dysmotility.
-This causes heartburn, which is often experienced by CREST patients.
+This causes heartburn, which CREST patients often experience.

 - T is for telangiectasias, which are enlarged blood vessels.
 These appear as red spots on the face and other areas.

-Calcium in the skin and tissues can be a painful discomfort that can irritate or break the surface of the skin.
+Calcium in the skin and tissues can be a painful discomfort that can irritate or break the skin’s surface.
 Raynaud’s attacks can be uncomfortable and associated with cold intolerance.
-Acid reflux of esophageal dysmotility can be painful causing irritation in the lining of the esophagus.
+Acid reflux of esophageal dysmotility can be painful, irritating the esophagus lining.

-Skin changes in limited scleroderma usually do not progress.
+Skin changes in limited Scleroderma usually do not progress.
 Telangiectasia is not harmful and can be eliminated by laser therapy.
-In general, limited scleroderma causes less involvement of the organs of the body than the more severe form.
+In general, limited Scleroderma causes less involvement of the body’s organs than the more severe form.

 Some patients may develop lung and heart disease.
-Doctors at the Johns Hopkins Scleroderma Center in the United States offer treatment options that can provide relief to patients and prevent complications.
+Doctors at the Johns Hopkins Scleroderma Center in the United States offer treatment options to provide relief to patients and prevent complications.

 – The digestive system: In addition to causing reflux, which can affect the section of the esophagus that connects to the stomach, some people may also have problems absorbing nutrients from food if the intestinal muscles do not move food correctly through the intestines.

-– The heart, kidneys and lungs: Rarely affects the function of the heart, kidneys or lungs.
-These problems can pose a great risk to the patient’s life.
+– The heart, kidneys, and lungs: Rarely affects the function of the heart, kidneys, or lungs.
+These problems can pose a significant risk to the patient’s life.

-– The skin: The majority of patients suffering from scleroderma experience a hardening and narrowing of skin spots.
+– The skin: Most patients suffering from scleroderma experience hardening and narrowing of skin spots.
 The spots can have oval or straight lines.

-The amount of these spots varies according to the type of Scleroderma, in many of the patients the skin can take a bright tone, this due to the swelling.
+The amount of these spots varies according to the type of Scleroderma; in many patients, the skin can take a bright tone due to the swelling.

-This disease is the result of overproduction and accumulation of collagen in all tissues of the body.
-Although doctors still do not know for sure why the body drives this abnormal production of collagen, the body’s immune system seems to play an important role.
+This disease results from overproduction and accumulation of collagen in all body tissues.
+Although doctors still do not know why the body drives this abnormal collagen production, the body’s immune system seems to play an important role.